 The bark of the plant can be used to treat dysentery.
 Crush the henna seeds into powder and mix them into some ghee.
 Make small balls from the mixture and swallow them with water.

 Henna contains natural ingredients important for hair nourishment.
 It shares a great bond with hair as it helps to penetrate, cleanse, and thicken the hair shafts which improve the quality of hair.
 Its also used to treat dandruff.
 Its commonly used for coloring hair by mixing it into natural dyes.

 10. Skin tattoo

-You can also use henna powder which you can easily find in stores or on Amazon here for $3.95.
-Just add some water and green tea to make paste.
+You can also use henna powder which you can easily find in stores or on Amazon here for 30 percent off (we should note that we make a few cents through the link if you make the purchase).
+Just add some water and green tea to make a paste.
+Happy hennaying!!